500 Days Of Film Reviews Found Footage Horror, Creep, Starring Patrick Brice And Mark Duplass

 Is It Any Good?

-Creep’s title really tells you all that you need to know about this film.
-It is full on creepy and unsettling from the very start.
+Creep’s title really tells you all that you need to know.
+This film is full on creepy and deeply unsettling from the very start to the bitter end.

 Patrick Brice directed Creep and both he and Mark Duplass wrote the screenplay.

 In addition, this film contains one of the scariest face masks I have seen in a long time.
 Peachfuzz properly freaked me out.
 Brrrr....